 Learn How Your Cash Flows

-Another fundamental component in increasing financial expertise is understanding and managing cash flow.
+Another fundamental component in increasing financial expertise and financial self-care is understanding and managing cash flow.
 This is your after-tax take-home pay, the money that is available to save or spend.
 Your money is part of the family and has a role to play like everyone else; it must do its part.
 It is necessary for your money to know its responsibilities so that it can work effectively.
 Net take-home pay can be divided between expenses and savings.

 Make it a rule to pay yourself first, like a bill.
 No, I don’t mean like treating yourself to a manicure.
 Instead, I mean investing in yourself and your future, such as saving a percentage of each paycheck for retirement.
 Hopefully, you can save pre-tax to a qualified retirement account.
 If not, there are other options that may lower taxable income.
 I recommend setting aside 6-12 months’ worth of living expenses in a high yield savings account for your “crisis funds.”
 Then use additional money to invest for retirement.
 Building wealth should not be viewed through a “get rich quick” lens as it is an intentional act that takes time and determination.